gperez01/EyeStoneC2/README.md

 ```

 # License
-This software is licensed under the **Aferro General Public License v3.0 (AGPLv3.0)**.
+This software is licensed under the **Affero General Public License v3.0 (AGPLv3.0)**.
 Please refer to the `LICENSE` file for more details.

 By using this tool, **you agree to these terms in full.**